- Home

 Do we offer tuition?

-Yes, we can and do train people to string for profit or fun.
+Yes, we can offer training for profit or fun.
 We offer a specialist one day course in badminton or tennis, or you can pay by the hour at £50 per hour.

 Who does our UK wide postal?